 - Section 1.
 Policy/Procedure Manual.
-The Commission develops and adopts policies and procedures consistent with RWHAP, HRSA, and CDC requirements, Los Angeles County Code, Title 3-Chapter 29, these Bylaws, and other relevant governing rules and requirements to operationalize Commission functions, work, and activities.
+The Commission develops and adopts policies and procedures consistent with RWHAP, HRSA, and CDC requirements, Chapter 29 of the Los Angeles County Code, these Bylaws, and other relevant governing rules and requirements to operationalize Commission functions, work, and activities.
 The policy/procedure index and accompanying adopted policies/procedures are incorporated by reference into these Bylaws. - Section 2.
 HRSA Approval(s).
-DMHAP/HAB at HRSA requires RWHAP Part A planning councils to submit their grievance and conflict of interest policies for review by the RWHAP Part A project officer. - Although it is not required, it is the Commission's practice to submit proposed drafts of its Bylaws for review to the RWHAP Part A project office to ensure compliance with HRSA requirements. - Section 3.
+The Division of Metropolitan HIV/AIDS Program/HIV/AIDS Bureau (DMHAP/HAB) at HRSA requires RWHAP Part A planning councils to submit their grievance and conflict of interest policies and Bylaws for review by the RWHAP Part A project officer. - Section 3.
 Grievance Procedures.
 The Commission's Grievance Process is incorporated by reference into these Bylaws.
-The Commission's grievance procedures must comply with RWHAP, HRSA, CDC, and Los Angeles County requirements, and will be amended from time to time, as needed, accordingly. - Section 4.
+The Commission's grievance procedures must comply with RWHAP, HRSA, CDC, and Los Angeles County requirements, and will be amended from time to time, as needed.

+- Section 4.
 Complaints Procedures.
 Complaints related to internal Commission matters such as alleged violations of the Code of Conduct or other disputes among members are addressed and resolved in adherence to Commission's Policy #08.3302: Intra-Commission Grievance and Sanctions Procedure. - Section 5.
 Conflict of Interest Procedures.
-The Commission's conflict of interest procedures must comply with the RWHAP legislation, HRSA guidance, CDC, State of California, and Los Angeles County requirements, and will be amended from time to time, as needed, accordingly.
+The Commission's conflict of interest procedures must comply with the RWHAP legislation, HRSA guidance, CDC, State of California, and Los Angeles County requirements, and will be amended from time to time, as needed.
 These policies/procedures are incorporated by reference into these Bylaws.